chrishodsongithubhomework/core/README.md

 This account hold the central code that oversees all repos

 ## EnsureSecurity App
-This app runs on a server and listens for incoming events.  presently, it only listens for the creation of new repos and takes actions to ensure they are secure.
+This app runs on a server and listens for incoming events.
+Presently, it only listens for the creation of new repos and takes actions to ensure they are secure.

+After the code is running a webhook will need to be set up to send signals.
+This can either be done via [Webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) or via [GitHub Apps](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).
+Either way, you will need to configure the webhook URL to be whereever you are running the webhook code.
+You will also need to ensure repo creation signals are being sent

 The code is in two parts
 ### The listener